oroinc/orocommerce/src/Oro/Bundle/SaleBundle/Resources/doc/api/rfq.md

 #### get_relationship

-Retrieve IDs of quotes created from a specific request record.
+Retrieve the IDs of quotes created from a specific request record.